Last Update on December 12, 2014 // Written by Hank No Comments

 Prostate Checks

 No man wants to think about having his prostate checked, but once you reach your 50s (possibly 40s for some ethnic groups) it's a vital part of your health check-up.
-Prostate cancer is the most common male cancer.
-The doctor checks to see if your prostate is enlarged, which may indicate cancer but could also be benign.
+Prostate cancer is the most common male cancer, and the reality is, that having this check done by a prostate cancer specialist is a lot more common than many males think.
+In those aged between 50-54 over 25% of men have recently had this check done, and with good reason.
+When conducting the test, the doctor checks to see if your prostate is enlarged, which may indicate cancer but could also be benign.
 There is also a blood test, the prostate specific antigen (PSA) which can be helpful in detecting prostate cancer.
 However, this test is controversial, and you should ask your doctor if they recommend it.

 Eye Checkups

 Regular eye examinations are probably far less intimidating for most men than other more intimate health checks.
 You only need to have one every two years, unless you notice a deterioration in your eyesight or experience headaches.
-If you currently have problems with your sight, you should go once a year.
-As you get older, you're more at risk of problems such as glaucoma, cataracts and age-related macular degeneration (AMD).
+If you currently have problems with your sight, you should consider getting a check- up done.
+You can search for an "eye doctor near me minnetonka" or wherever you live, for getting a complete eye exam done according to your needs.
+A thorough eye exam comprising the most advanced microscopic and imaging techniques, can be beneficial, because as you get older, you're more at risk of problems such as glaucoma, cataracts and age-related macular degeneration (AMD).
+Additionally, other signs of ocular infection or inflammation that can indicate other diseases in the body can also be detected.
+An early detection can be beneficial for getting a proper diagnosis and treatment like a cataract surgery with premium intraocular lenses or a laser eye surgery.

 Get At Me: